Differential geometry of particle motion in Stokesian regime: Re-Derivation of the Two-Sphere Solution

-In this appendix, we explicitly re-derive the Risbud-Drazer trajectory, $b_{in} = y\exp{H(r)}$.
+For the convenience of a reader, here we explicitly re-derive the Risbud-Drazer trajectory, $b_{in} = y\exp{H(r)}$.
 Given that it is a system under Stokesian regime and the particle is moving under the action of a constant force, it trajectory is already proven to be a geodesic on the corresponding dissipation manifold.
+A comparison between the equation of the trajectory derived here and the solution to the geodesic equation is shown in Figure \ref{fig:gTilIsTrajwRD}.

 It remains to solve the mobility equation for a particle driven by a force $\mathbf{F}$:

 We define the geometry using polar coordinates $(r, \theta)$ centered on the fixed sphere.
 The resistance tensor $\mathbf{R}$ is diagonal in this basis: